Better Hate than Never by Chloe Liese

 As with every book I read, there are always a few things that I like.
 This book didn't have many positives, but at least there were a few.
 Better than none.

-• the foreplay and sex scenes were well written
+- The foreplay and sexual scenes were well written.

-• the nicknames. i know they were cheesy and cringe, but i liked it
+- The nicknames.
+I know they were cheesy and cringeworthy, but I liked it.

 Final Thoughts